 Milford's integrated ESG investment process results in four types of exclusion:

-- Industry exclusions based on business activities. - 2 Cor

-Companies that Fail our ESG Checklist.
-Companies that have a Severe rated controversy.
+- Industry exclusions based on business activities. - Companies that Fail our ESG Checklist. - Companies that have a Severe rated controversy. - Companies subject to divestment via our engagement Escalation Framework.